Council of Troyes (1129): Templar Order

 The head of the Order, Hugues de Payen, petitioned the council for a Rule for the Templars.

 The council passed, with considerable influence from Bernard, the Templar rule, similar to that of Rule of Saint Benedict.
 The Templar Rule consolidated the monastic tenets of poverty, chastity, obedience and added a vow to defend the Holy Land.
 The Rule was originally written in Latin, but was translated into French sometime after the Council of Pisa in 1135.
 Due to a petition by Pope Honorius II and Patriarch Stephen of Jerusalem, the Templars were required wear a white habit.

 Disputes

 The Council addressed disputes concerning Bishop Stephen of Paris and King Louis VI of France.

 Aftermath

-Following the Council of Troyes' decision concerning the Templar Order, the Templars gained popularity throughout France, Portugal, Spain, and Provence.
+Following the Council of Troyes' decision concerning the Templar Order, the Templars gained popularity throughout France, Portugal, Spain and Provence.
 The influx of gold, silver, grants of properties, and men, allowed Hugues de Payens to appoint Payen de Montdidier to oversee France.
-Even nobility were joining the Order, with Raymond-Berengar III, Count of Barcelona, being accepted as a companion member on 14 July 1130.
+Even nobility were joining the Order, with Ramon Berenguer III, Count of Barcelona, being accepted as a companion member on 14 July 1130.